MakeSchool-Tutorials/Ramp-Level-0/P00-Tips-For-Success/content.md

 As a Ramp participant, we also have a few options for getting help from members of the Make School community, listed below.

-### Get Help on Slack
+### Get Help on Discord

-Join the Make School Community Slack workspace by visiting [https://make.sc/join-slack](https://make.sc/join-slack).
+Join the Make School Online Learning Community Discord by visiting [https://make.sc/join-discord](https://make.sc/join-discord).

-Once you've joined the Make School Slack community, you can post a question in the `#ramp-support` channel!
+Once you've joined the Make School Discord community, you can post a question in the `#ramp-support` channel to get peer support.
+Our community mentors won't give you the exact answers, but are always happy to help you get back on track! :)

 ### Attend Office Hours

-Upcoming video office hour times will be shared in the `#ramp-support` channel on Slack.
-(Office hours are hosted by volunteer mentors and dependent on volunteer availability.)
+Office hours are hosted by volunteer mentors and dependent on volunteer availability.
+Upcoming office hour times will be shared in the `#ramp-support` channel on Discord.

 ## Completing Assignments